HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.api.language-extensions.programmatic-language-features.md

 # Programmatic Language Features

 Programmatic Language Features is a set of smart-editing features powered by the [[vs.1.7.api.references.vscode-api#languages]] API.
 There are two common ways to provide a dynamic language feature in Visual Studio Code.
-Let's take [[vs.1.7.#hover]] as an example:
+Let's take [hover](#hover) as an example:

 ```ts
 vscode.languages.registerHoverProvider('javascript', {